We’re absolutely convinced being unspecialized has given us a huge advantage in the search for radically new music.

-For example without skills developed by building houses and making furniture, it would have been totally impossible for us to have built our little orchestra of original instruments.
+For example without skills developed by building houses and furniture, it would have been totally impossible for us to make our little orchestra of original instruments.

-Not to mention that building all this stuff made us sharper and stronger and so turned us into people who are capable of playing better music.
+Not to mention that crafting all this stuff made us sharper and stronger and so turned us into people capable of playing better music.

 People who never make things themselves, who just buy everything they need, can’t understand how demanding it is to build something seriously good.
-And it’s not only the designing process and the act of making careful measurements which takes brains, it’s that every second one must be totally alert or the material stuff will escape your control.
-So a power saw is always trying to drift off the line, a seam is always trying to go crooked, and a nail is always trying to bend, and only totally focused attention can stop these terrible things from happening.
+And it’s not only designing and making careful measurements which takes brains, it’s that every working second one must be totally alert or the material stuff will escape your control.
+A power saw is always trying to drift off the line, a seam is always trying to go crooked, and a nail is always trying to bend.
+Only totally focused attention can stop these terrible things from happening.

-In fact in our experience, building something material from actual stuff is intellectually more demanding than just about any of the so-called “higher” activities.
-For example, all but the most thoughtful of writing looked at closely turns out to be just a different form of going blah, blah, blah.
-And of course when you choose a wrong word you can always delete or erase it, but once a piece of wood is cut too short, there’s nothing to be done about it.
+In our experience building something from actual stuff is “intellectually” more demanding than just about any of the so-called “higher” activities.
+For example, all but the most thoughtful of writing looked at dispassionately turns out to be just a different form of going blah, blah, blah.
+And of course when you choose a wrong word you can always delete or erase it.
+But once a piece of wood is cut too short there’s nothing to be done about it.

-Which partly explains why after spending the spring of 2004 building two important new members of our kalimba family, we continued our preparation for recording “Sweet Heresy” by building two major pieces of furniture unlike anything we’d ever built before.
+Which is why after spending the spring of 2004 making two new keyboard style kalimbas, in the fall we continued our preparations for recording a second CD by making two major pieces of furniture unlike anything we’d ever built before.

-Since as usual we were chronically short of cash we made both from cheap unaristocratic materials, from plywood and junk softwood rather than expensive hard wood.
-But as is our habit we worked slowly and carefully, and when we were finished the two diagonal measurements across their fronts differed by less than 1/16 of an inch.
-(Which means that their tops and sides met at very close to right angles, that though built of cheap materials, they were very close to square.)
+Since as usual we were chronically short of cash we crafted both from cheap unaristocratic materials, from plywood and junk softwood rather than expensive hard wood.
+But as is our habit we worked slowly and carefully, and when we’d finished the two diagonal measurements across their fronts differed by less than 1/8 of an inch.
+(Which means that though built of cheap materials, they were closer to square than lots of pricey furniture.)

-Of course junk softwood 2×2’s and construction grade plywood are not materials which are normally used for building fine furniture.
-But if you’ve read this far, probably you’re not so surprised our construction technique is as unconventional as our music and our instruments.
+Of course junk softwood 2×2’s and construction grade plywood are not materials normally used for making fine objects.
+But if you’ve read this far, probably you’re not so surprised our furniture is as unconventional as our music and our instruments.

 In any case, it’s taken us decades to develop this ability to produce beautiful finished products by working very carefully with cheap materials.
-But at this point it’s become a very important generalized skill with implications for many parts of our life.
+However at this point it’s become an important generalized skill with implications for many parts of our life.

-In fact it’s a skill without which we couldn’t have produced our magical music, since many of our precious instruments are also made with plywood.
-(Our Instruments)
+It’s a skill without which we could never have created our magical music, since many of our precious instruments are also made with plywood.

-While if we hadn’t already discovered we could create beautiful objects from cheap materials, we probably would have given up when faced with the task of producing clean professional sounding recordings with less than professional quality equipment. ( Our Recording )
+While if we hadn’t already discovered we could make beautiful objects from cheap materials, we probably would have given up when faced with the task of producing clean professional sounding recordings with less than professional quality equipment.